enterprise-application-integration/eai-saentis/README.md

     * <img width="900" alt="Shipment Email" src="images/ShipmentEmail.PNG">

 ### Issues / Workarounds
 During the development of our Enterprise Application Integration we encountered a variety of different problems and errors.
-Below we stated short description and the solution or workaround we chose for all major problems we faced.
+Below we stated short descriptions and the solution or workaround we chose for all major problems we faced.

 * Installation of Talend
     * At the very beginning of the project, we had extreme difficulties to install the Talend software on our laptops.
-This might be due to the fact, that most members of our group are using a Macbook.
+This might be due to the fact, that most members of our group use a Macbook.
 Another reason could have been the unavailability of XAMP.
-We had to use MAMP instead which caused also problems with Talend.
+We had to use MAMP instead which also caused problems with Talend.
     * As a solution we installed Talend on our PC at home and during the coaching lessons, where we worked on our project, we established a TeamViewer connection to our Laptop.
 This way, a working Talend environment was ensured.

 * Errormessage that caused Talend to crash
     * During the workprocess, an error message showed up quite frequently, which caused Talend to crash.
-The message poped up in all different jobs and elements.
+The message popped up in various different jobs and elements.
 It seemed not to be triggered by a single job or action.
     * The solution is a mixture between the deactivation of the antivirus software "Avast" and changing the value for the Limit-field of the tFileInputDelimiter element at the beginning of the job.

     <img width="900" alt="DelimiterError" src="images/DelimiterError.png">